Finnish conjugation: Infinitive II

-The inessive of this infinitive also has a passive form:

-tiedettäessä = 'in being known', said of some fact.
+The inessive of this infinitive also has a passive form: tiedettäessä = 'in being known', said of some fact.

 Infinitive III

 The third infinitive is formed by adding the ending -ma/mä to the hard grade of the present stem.
 It is a noun in its own right, denoting "the act" of a verb.
-It is fully declineable as a noun, but some of the cases have special or commonly understood meanings.
+It is fully declinable as a noun, but some of the cases have special or commonly understood meanings.

 The illative of the third infinitive is a common inchoative, governed by such verbs as ruveta and joutua: